Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 ### Other

 - The Secret of Our Success
-- *Culture series (Consider Phlebas, The Player of Games, Use of Weapons, The State of the Art, Excession)
 - Themis Files series (Sleeping Giants, Waking Gods, Only Human, Lost Files)
+- Code: The Hidden Language of Computer Hardware and Software